Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors: Abstract

 \section{Abstract}

-We propose a general theoretical framework for both constructing and diagnosing symmetry-protected higher-order topological superconductors using Kitaev building blocks, a higher-dimensional generalization of Kitaev's one-dimensional Majorana model.
+We propose a general theoretical framework for both constructing and diagnosing inversion-protected higher-order topological superconductors using Kitaev building blocks, a higher-dimensional generalization of Kitaev's one-dimensional Majorana model.
 For a given crystalline symmetry, the Kitaev building blocks serve as a complete basis to construct all possible Kitaev superconductors that satisfy the symmetry requirements.
-Based on this Kitaev construction, we identify a simple but powerful bulk Majorana counting rule that can unambiguously diagnose the existence of higher-order topology for all Kitaev superconductors.
-For a systematic construction, we propose two inequivalent stacking strategies using the Kitaev building blocks and provide minimal tight-binding models to explicitly demonstrate each stacking approach.
-Notably, some of our Kitaev superconductors host higher-order topology that cannot be captured by the existing symmetry indicators in the literature.
-Nevertheless, our Majorana counting rule does enable a correct diagnosis for these ``beyond-indicator" models.
-We conjecture that all Wannierizable superconductors should yield a decomposition in terms of our Kitaev building blocks, up to adiabatic deformations.
-Based on this conjecture, we propose a universal diagnosis of higher-order topology that possibly works for all Wannierizable superconductors.
-We also present a realistic example of higher-order topological superconductors with fragile Wannier obstruction to verify our conjectured universal diagnosis.
-Our work paves the way for a complete topological theory for superconductors.
+We derive a simple yet powerful Majorana counting rule that can unambiguously diagnose the existence of higher-order topology for all Kitaev superconductors.
+We expect this real-space diagnosis to work for general two-dimensional higher-order topological superconductors within this symmetry class.
+As proof of concept, we have identified two inequivalent stacking strategies using the Kitaev building blocks, based on which we have constructed minimal tight-binding models with symmetry-protecetd Majorana corner modes.
+Moreover, we have successfully applied our diagnosis to comprehend the Majorana corner physcis in a superconductor model with a fragile Wannier obstruction, confirming the validity of our theory beyond the Kitaev limit.
+Our work paves the way for interpreting higher-order topological superconductivity from the real-space perspective.